zama-ai/httpz-solidity/docs/guides/debug_decrypt.md

 ### Environment checks

+> [!CAUTION]
-The functions only work in the `hardhat` network.
+> The functions only work in the `hardhat` network.
 Attempting to use them in a production environment will result in an error.

 ```typescript
 if (network.name !== "hardhat") {